meteoprog/meteoprog-weather-informers/readme.txt

 We welcome issues and pull requests on GitHub.

-== External Services ==
-This plugin connects to the Meteoprog service (https://meteoprog.com) to fetch and display weather informer content via a loader script and a public widgets API hosted at https://billing.meteoprog.com/.
-The plugin sends only the site domain and the provided informer API key to Meteoprog to retrieve the list of your widgets.
-No other data is transmitted.

 == Privacy ==
 This plugin does not collect or store any personal data about visitors.